exitrip/1010---midi/README.md

   ## Suggestions about workshops
   - FM radios are not as common as they used to be.
 BRING SOME, otherwise there's a big sad trombone at the end of the build
   - Have an SDR reciever setup on a laptop to visualize the transmissions.
 It will also double as a reciever.
-These turnkey[RTL-SDR kits](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) are awesome for the price.
+These turnkey [RTL-SDR kits](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) are awesome for the price.